Shalaby00/final_project/README.md

             if plane ==4:
                 player = La7()
             if plane ==5:
-                # if a player wishes to view the stats, the statcards are printed and the choice selection process starts over.
+                # If a player wishes to view the stats, the stat cards are printed and the choice selection process starts over.
                 print_stats()
                 time.sleep(1)
                 player = choose_plane()